 For the most part, you probably won’t have an issue with coconut oil as it is pretty mild.
 This author bakes bread on the reg, and I’ve never had a problem with coconut oil.

 If you start getting yeast infections after using coconut oil, stop using it.
-Go with a premium water-based lubricant like this one by System JO.
+Go with a premium water-based lubricant.

 When should you avoid using coconut oil as lube?